-Coming Fall 2013: A Precise, Aggressive Approach to Radiation Therapy for Cancer
+Coming Soon: A More Precise Approach to Radiation Therapy

-The Scripps Proton Therapy Center is being built built through a collaboration among Scripps Health, Scripps Clinic Medical Group and Advanced Particle Therapy.
+Scripps Proton Therapy Center, opening this winter, is a collaboration among Scripps Health, Scripps Clinic Medical Group and Advanced Particle Therapy.
 The 102,000-square-foot center will have the capacity to treat approximately 2,400 patients annually.

 Proton therapy targets cancer, spares healthy tissue